clartaq/cwiki/resources/private/md/Code_Formatting_and_Highlighting.md

 => 17
 ```

 which looks a little better.
-The code class it uses in this case is `<code class="language-clojure hljs">.`
+The code class it uses, in this case, is `<code class="language-clojure hljs">.`

 This is a useful tactic if your code block is to short for `highlight.js` to do a reliable recognition.
 It also precludes just using indenting the block by four spaces.
-If you only indent, the language will not be recognized correctly and the wrong highlighting will be applied.
+If you only indent, the language will not be recognized correctly, ​and the wrong highlighting will be applied.

 [^1]: [This haiku was written by Basho Matsuo (1644-1694) and copied from "Examples of Haiku Poems" on steemit.com](http://examples.yourdictionary.com/examples-of-haiku-poems.html)